 Two golden rules to the zero waste lifestyle are (1) planning ahead and (2) refusing unnecessary things.
 There’s no denying that zero waste practitioners spend time planning ahead, especially when traveling.
 And we’ve learned to refuse stuff like plastic-wrapped candy, useless freebies handed out at events and all the rest of it.

 I call this journey toward waste-free living the Zero Waste Voyage; if you were to imagine yourself going on an expedition on a paddleboard and only had one tiny jar to carry your trash, what excess packaging could you eliminate in your life?
 (Ladies: single-use sanitary products?
 Men: single-use razors?)
-The second aspect of this voyage is that you won’t become a guru overnight, but if you take it step by step and keep building on your success, over time you’ll be able to reduce your waste dramatically.
+The second aspect of this voyage is that you won’t become a guru overnight, but if you take it step by step and keep building on your success, over time you’ll be able to reduce your waste dramatically by putting together a tiny zero-waste travel kit.
 In many cases, this can save you tons of money!

 About Céline Jennison and Plastic Tides:

-As an undergraduate, she cofounded the nonprofit plastic Tides—combining adventure and science to address plastic pollution via stand- up paddleboard expedition, education and outreach.
+As an undergraduate, she co-founded the nonprofit plastic Tides—combining adventure and science to address plastic pollution via stand- up paddleboard expedition, education, and outreach.
 Céline is an inspirational public speaker and uses the prism of an expedition to encourage people to reduce waste in their day-to-day life.
-She leads group off-grid living trips and hands-on workshops.